What is pneumococcal disease?

 What are the possible side effects of this vaccine?

 Mostly, side effects are mild such as redness, swelling, and pain or tenderness at the injection site.
-This might also be accompanied by feeling tired, fever, headache and muscle aches.
+This might also be accompanied by feeling tired, loss of appetite, fever, headache and muscle aches.
 If these problems occur, they usually go away within about 2-3 days.

 How important is the pneumococcal vaccine during COVID-19 pandemic?